javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-garbage-collection/article.md

 ![](garbage-collection-5.png)

-That's the concept how garbage collection works.
+That's the concept of how garbage collection works.

 JavaScript engines apply many optimizations to make it run faster and not affect the execution.